By Nicholas Brown.

 This achieves the digital equivalent of the effect that gold coins had, with the exceptions that gold has an intrinsic value and is expensive to mint due to the high cost of gold (gold is electrically conductive, lasts long, and has its uses in electronics).
 Gold coins are naturally scarce.
 Digitally, cryptocurrencies achieve that by requiring a costly process such as mining.

-Gold has become some costly and ‘valuable’ that it is no longer suitable for use as a currency, due to the fact that it is not divisible enough.
+Gold has become so costly and ‘valuable’ that it is no longer suitable for use as a currency, due to the fact that it is not divisible enough.
 One ounce of gold could buy hundreds of burgers.
 Imagine trying to divide an ounce of gold!

 Being a digital currency, Litecoin is highly divisible (not all digital currencies are) and that compensates for the high value of one Litecoin (I’m not going to write the value here, as it varies).
 You don’t have to spend one whole Litecoin.
 For example, you could spend 0.01 LTC on a small item such as a burger.